AVGVSTVS96/react-shiki/package/README.md

 # 🎨 [react-shiki](https://npmjs.com/react-shiki)

 > [!NOTE]
-> This library is still in development, more features will
-> continue to be implemented, and API may change.
+> This library is still in development.
+More features will be implemented, and the API may change.
 > Contributions are welcome!

-Performant client side syntax highlighting component + hook for react built with [Shiki](https://shiki.matsu.io/)
+A performant client-side syntax highlighting component and hook for React, built with [Shiki](https://shiki.matsu.io/).

 [See the demo page with highlighted code blocks showcasing several Shiki themes!](https://react-shiki.vercel.app/)